EchterAlsFake/Porn_Fetch/README.md

 ## Working with Files
-Porn Fetch allows you to use a URL or kind of a batch file to programmatically download all videos, models, and search terms listed in there.
+Porn Fetch allows you to use a URL or kind of batch file to programmatically download all videos, models, and search terms listed in there.

-Here's a short documentation how to use it:
+Here's a short documentation on how to use it:

 > [!NOTE]
 > The format ending of the file doesn't matter.